reduxjs/reselect/README.md

 ```
 ### defaultMemoize(func, equalityCheck = defaultEqualityCheck)

 `defaultMemoize` memoizes the function passed in the func parameter.
-It is the memoize function used by `createSelector` and is designed to work with immutable data.
+It is the memoize function used by `createSelector`.

 `defaultMemoize` has a cache size of 1.
 This means it always recalculates when the value of an argument changes.

 `defaultMemoize` determines if an argument has changed by calling the `equalityCheck` function.
-The default `equalityCheck` checks for changes using reference equality:
+As `defaultMemoize` is designed to be used wiht immutable data, the default `equalityCheck` function checks for changes using reference equality:

 ```js
 function defaultEqualityCheck(currentVal, previousVal) {